Odda's Chapel: Odda's Stone

 "Earl Odda ordered this royal hall to be built and dedicated in honour of the Holy Trinity for the soul of his brother Ælfric, taken up from this place.
 Ealdred was the bishop who dedicated the building on the second day before Ides of April in the fourteenth year of the reign of Edward, king of the English".

-"Odda's Stone" is now in the Ashmolean Museum, Oxford.
+"Odda's Stone" is now in the Ashmolean Museum, Oxford, and there is a replica in the chapel.

 Discovery and restoration

 In 1865 the then Vicar of St Mary's parish church, Deerhurst, Rev. George Butterworth, deduced from a chronicle of Tewkesbury Abbey and from the existence of Odda's Stone that there had been a chantry chapel in Deerhurst.
 In 1885 during repairs to Abbot's Court a blocked Anglo-Saxon window was discovered hidden behind plaster.

 In 1960 the Ministry of Works made the chapel a Grade I listed building.
 In 1965 the chapel was "disentangled" from Abbot's Court farmhouse and restoration of its roof was begun.
 Early photographs show that although the main part of the roof is 17th century there was an earlier design of 11th-12th century date which may be part of the original roof.

 There have been a number of archaeological excavations at Deerhurst since the 1970s.
 Items from the 1981 excavation led by Philip Rahtz are in Tewkesbury Museum.